 What is the current state of the AI legal tools market?

-The legal AI market continues its explosive growth trajectory.
-Research from Thomson Reuters shows that 82% of law firms plan to increase their AI investment in 2027, up from 61% in 2025.
+The legal AI market shows explosive growth across all firm sizes.
+Thomson Reuters data reveals 82% of law firms plan to increase AI investment in 2027, up from 61% in 2025.

 Market size: $1.2 billion globally in 2026